-Assess the type of business and reason for ownership.
+Assess the Type of Business and Reason for Ownership.
 First, think about the kind of business you would like to operate.
 Is it replacing a job in which you intend to spend a lot of time devoted to the business, or a business that you will have an ownership interest in, but not directly manage?
 Is it something that you are passionate about?
 It is said that 90% of first time business buyers do not buy the business that they initially inquired about.
-That may sound discouraging, but it should not be.
-However, a buyer could do a lot to improve on those statistics if he or she had a reasonable idea of the type of business that would suit him or her the best.
+A buyer could do a lot to improve on those statistics if he or she had a reasonable idea of the type of business that would suit him or her the best.

 NDA.
 Once a business is identified by the buyer, a qualified buyer will have to sign a Confidentiality / Non – Disclosure Agreement, (NDA) ensuring the seller that the shared information will remain confidential.

-Confidential Business Review.
-At or around this time the seller or broker will share the Confidential Business Review Memorandum (CBR).
-This is prepared by the broker and approved by the seller as the seller’s representation of the business.
+Confidential Information Memorandum.
+At or around this time the seller or broker will share the Confidential Information Memorandum (CIM).
+This is prepared by the M&A Advisor and approved by the seller as the seller’s representation of the business.
 It includes financial information, market overview, market opportunity, organization chart (likely with no names), customer and supplier concentration (likely without identifying the specific name of the third party), assets owned to be transferred upon sale and other relevant information.

-Visit the location at a time that is also convenient with the seller.
+Visit the Location.
 Remember that this is likely still a confidential situation in that view if any employees may know about the owner’s desire to sell the business.
 If the buyer needs to see the business “in action” or during normal business hours that is a reasonable request, but arrangements need to be made by the broker.

 The initial offer is in the form of a Letter of Intent (LOI).
-The offer will likely have contingencies such as an examination of the books and records.
-However, the contingencies should not be so outrageous that they are obviously not achievable.
-The offer might also include a knowledge transfer period that exists for a defined period after the transaction is closed.
+The offer will likely have contingencies such as satisfactory completion of financial, legal, and business due diligence; transfer of the lease if any, etc. The offer might also include a knowledge transfer period that exists for a defined period after the transaction is closed.

 Once the offer is accepted the parties can proceed towards due diligence.

 The final area is the review of the details of the business or due diligence.
 This not only includes a review of books and records, but other information as well.
-The broker can assist in providing this information, but remember the broker represents the seller and these are the seller’s representations so it is up to the buyer to make sure that the information is satisfactory.
+The M&A Advisor can assist in providing this information, but remember the M&A Advisor represents the seller and these are the seller’s representations so it is up to the buyer to make sure that the information is satisfactory.
 Simultaneous with due diligence, the parties are negotiating the details in the Purchase and Sale Agreement.
 The negotiation of the Purchase and Sale Agreement is typically handled directly by the lawyers with other parties contributing.
 The more specific the terms are in the final LOI, which precedes formal due diligence and the preparation of the Purchase and sale Agreement, the easier it will be to finalize the provisions of the Purchase and Sale

 The final step is to set the closing date and begin the experience as the owner of the business.